phpuech/OT_Analysis/README.md

 - slope_fitted_classification_return_endline type=float
     slope of the linear fit between the transition point and the baseline return point

-### Boolean validation of the fits
+### Boolean corresponding to the validation of the fits
 - valid_fit_press type=bool
     validation of the fit on the "Press" segment.
-False by default because not validated
+False by default.

 - valid_fit_pull type=bool
     validation of the fit on the "Pull" segment.
-False by default because not validated
+False by default.

 ## Adding features